BeaconCMS/beacon/guides/deployment/fly.md

 # Deploying on Fly.io

-Once you have a Beacon site up and running locally you can have it deployed on https://fly.io by following this guide.
+Once you have a Beacon site up and running locally, you can have it deployed on https://fly.io by following this guide.

 While Fly provides its own guide to [deploy Elixir apps](https://fly.io/docs/elixir/getting-started/), this will guide you trough all necessary steps but you may check out their docs as well.